Daufuskie Island: In popular culture

 The Jimmy Buffett song "Prince of Tides" (from his 1988 album Hot Water) laments the development of Daufuskie and loss of the Gullah culture.

 Pat Conroy's 1972 book The Water Is Wide is set on Daufuskie, fictionalized as Yamacraw Island.
 The book recounts Conroy's experiences teaching on the island in 1969.
 The book won Conroy a humanitarian award from the National Education Association and an Anisfield-Wolf Book Award.
 The book was made into a feature film, Conrack, starring Jon Voight in 1974.
 The novel was also produced as The Water Is Wide in 2006, a Hallmark Hall of Fame TV movie starring Jeff Hephner.

 One episode of the National Geographic Channel television series Diggers (S2, E10; 2013) featured professional treasure hunters Tim Saylor and George "KG" Wyant visiting Daufuskie seeking pirates' gold.

 The March 2014 issue of Architectural Digest magazine featured the Daufuskie part-time home of singer John Mellencamp.

 Travel + Leisure magazine designated restaurant Marshside Mama's, at the County Landing on Daufuskie, as one of the "Ten Best Beach Bars" in America.

 The Travel Channel show Bizarre Foods America featured a segment with Daufuskie native Sallie Ann Robinson on a show (S1, E8; 2012) dedicated to Lowcountry and Gullah food and culture.

+Bill Gunn’s 1980 film Personal Problems centers around a nurse in Harlem who is originally from Daufuskie.